-West Fraser is a diversified wood products company producing lumber, orientated strand board ("OSB"), laminated veneer lumber ("LVL"), medium-density fibreboard ("MDF"), plywood, particleboard, pulp, newsprint, wood chips, other residuals and renewable energy with facilities across Canada, in the United States, in the United Kingdom and in Europe.
+West Fraser is a diversified wood products company producing lumber, orientated strand board ("OSB"), laminated veneer lumber ("LVL"), medium-density fibreboard ("MDF"), plywood, particleboard, pulp, newsprint, wood chips, and other residuals across Canada, in the United States, in the United Kingdom and in Europe.

-West Fraser's products are used in home construction, repair and remodelling, industrial applications, papers, tissue and box material.
-Our products are primarily sold to major retail chains, contractor supply yards and wholesalers, as well as industrial customers for further processing or as components for other products.
+West Fraser's products are used in home construction, repair and remodelling, industrial applications, papers, and tissue.
+Our products are primarily sold to major retail chains, pro dealers, contractor supply yards and wholesalers, as well as industrial customers for further processing or as components for other products.
 Our OSB products are used primarily for sheathing, flooring and roofing in the construction of new homes, the renovation and repair of existing structures and for use in industrial applications.